A Scholarship for Women in Aerospace

 Colleen attended the University of Michigan for her BS degree in Engineering and Physics, as well as her Masters and Ph.D. degrees in Aerospace Engineering.
 While at Michigan, she spent a year studying in Moscow, an experience that has helped shape her life.
 She has successfully taken her knowledge, global curiosity, and scientific inquiry to a career in the traditionally male domain of aerospace.

-She is married with two 17-year-old sons, and the family has lived in Santa Clarita since 2001.
+She has two 17-year-old sons, and the family has lived in Santa Clarita since 2001.
 Her volunteer work has largely centered around her sons' sports and education activities.
 She has volunteered for Science Olympiad, tutored children in reading, and other activities at Valencia High School.

 She has joined Zonta SCV Advocacy, where she wants to help address sex trafficking of youth and domestic violence.
 She is also interested in any work around science technology education and S.T.E.M.
 She loves the global aspect of Zonta, and is looking forward to playing a role in Zonta SCV's mission.